 Social media has evolved rapidly over the last few decades.
 Once upon a time, Myspace was the place to be, boasting the title of most visited social media networking site in the world from 2005 until early 2008.
-Today, Facebook has dominated the web with more than one billion active daily users, and over two billion monthly active users worldwide.
+Today, Facebook dominates the web with almost 2.45 billion monthly active users worldwide.

-It’s not just the number of people on social media that has increased, the amount of time we spend daily on social media has also increased year on year; on average, we now spend 2 hours and 16 minutes on social media each day.
+It’s not just the number of people on social media that has increased.
+The amount of time we spend daily on social media has also grown year on year; on average, we now spend 2 hours and 23 minutes on social media each day, from browsing to messaging.

-The various social media platforms offer something different to its users, and it’s these unique selling points that have caused divides in the demographics of users for each platform.
-Age is undoubtedly a driving factor behind how people use social media.
+The various social media platforms offer something different to its users, and these unique selling points have caused divides in the demographics of users for each platform.
+Age is, undoubtedly, a driving factors behind how people use social media.

 Facebook: An Ever-Ageing User Base

 It’s been known for a while now that Facebook is no longer the bubbling hub for young people to flock to, as it once was.
 What started as a platform exclusively for students is currently seeing a shift in entirely the opposite direction, with younger users leaving or not signing up at all, and an increase in the number of older people joining.